-Cut wounds should be rinsed with 0.9% NaCl solution (saline) or special antiseptic solution for the wound cleaning purpose (Asept, Braunol etc).
-It is not allowed to clean wounds with ethanol containing substances (irritating, drying), hydrogen peroxide (could damage the tissues in the wounds), coloured liquids (brilliant blue, iodide or KMnO4) (they hamper the evaluation of the wound condition and could damage the tissues).
-Cutasept is not suitable because it is intended to disinfect skin not wound.
+Cut wounds should be rinsed with 0.9% NaCl solution (saline) or special antiseptic solution for wound cleaning (Asept, Braunol etc).
+It is NOT allowed to clean wounds with ethanol containing substances (irritating, drying), hydrogen peroxide (could damage the tissues in the wounds), coloured liquids (brilliant blue, iodide or KMnO4) (they hamper the evaluation of the wound condition and could damage the tissues).
+Cutasept is NOT suitable because it is intended to disinfect skin not wound.

-Detached solid should be removed carefully.
-It is not allowed to remove or to pluck stuck solids.

-The wound should be bound and covered with sterile bandages or plasters.

-It is not allowed to clean or pour something into the severe deep wounds!
+- Detached solid should be removed carefully.
+It is NOT allowed to remove or to pluck stuck solids. - The wound should be bound and covered with sterile bandages or plasters. - It is NOT allowed to clean or pour something into the severe deep wounds.